-8For the purpose of this rule a time chunk is defined as time between two events when the robot is taken off the field for some reason (e.g. at the end of the first half of the game, when it is deemed damaged or out of bounds).
+&lt;sup>6For the purpose of this rule a time chunk is defined as time between two events when the robot is taken off the field for some reason (e.g. at the end of the first half of the game, when it is deemed damaged or out of bounds).